thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 The Nonce claim is used to carry a challenge provided by the caller to demonstrate freshness of the generated token.

 The EAT {{EAT}} `nonce` (claim key 10) is used.
-Since the EAT nonce claim offers flexiblity for different attestation technologies, this specifications applies the following constraints to the `nonce-type`:
+Since the EAT nonce claim offers flexiblity for different attestation technologies, this specification applies the following constraints to the `nonce-type`:

 * The length MUST be either 32, 48, or 64 bytes.